sabel83/mpllibs/libs/metaparse/doc/entire_input.md

 ## Expression semantics

-For any `p` parser and `e` error message the following are equivalent
+For any `p` parser and `e` parsing error message the following are equivalent

 ```cpp
 entire_input<p, e>